jasperwreed/jasperwreed/README.md

 ### Hi there, I'm Jasper
 ## I'm an Athlete, Activist, and Full Stack Web Developer!
 - 2020 Goals: Make the most of every opportunity
-- Fun fact: I broke a 50 year Long Jump Record in Vermont
+- Fun fact: I broke a 50 year old Long Jump Record in Vermont
 <br />

 ---